web

 Project selection

-The County and Cities CDBG-DR program teams will recommend projects to the Hillsborough County Board of County Commissioners for approval based on whether they comprise activities eligible for HUD CDBG-DR funding, align with HUD national objectives, and address key concerns for the County, including:
+All projects will be brought before the Hillsborough County Board of County Commissioners for approval based on whether they comprise activities eligible for HUD CDBG-DR funding, align with HUD national objectives, and address key concerns for the County and its subrecipients, including:

 • Storm damage and need: what was impacted and what is most urgent